 The City of Bryan hires firefighters from an eligibility list, which consists of applicants who have successfully passed a written examination.
 The list remains valid for one (1) year, unless exhausted sooner.
 After passing the written exam, the applicant must pass a fitness assessment and physical proficiency exam, a thorough background investigation, the Behavioral Personnel Assessment Device Test (B-PAD), an oral interview, a physical examination, and a drug screen.
 The applicant must successfully complete the above criteria before a final review is done and a job offer is made.
 Failure to meet the minimum requirements, false statements made in any material fact, any information intentionally withheld or omitted, or any deception or attempt of deception or fraud at any point during the employment process by the applicant shall result in immediate disqualification.
 Applicants may be disqualified at any phase of the process.

-- Meet the physical standards for the position.
+- Be able to meet the physical standards for the position.

 - No felony convictions or major misdemeanor charges or admissions.

-- Good moral character, stable employment history and no history of any conduct which may affect suitability for firefighter work.
+- Good moral character, stable employment history, and no history of any conduct which may affect suitability for firefighter/paramedic work.

 You will have 12 minutes to run/walk one (1) mile.
 You can either run, walk, or do a combination of each.
 However, you can not stop forward movement.
 This task will be separate from all other tasks.
 Should you pass this assessment, you will report to the Bryan Fire Department drill field for the remaining tasks.
 (Directions to the drill field will be given at the test.)